web-infra-dev/modern.js/packages/document/builder-doc/docs/en/guide/optimization/split-chunk.md

 };
 ```

-The config in `override` will be merged with the webpack config.
-For specific config details, please refer to [webpack official documentation](https://webpack.js.org/plugins/split-chunks-plugin/#splitchunkschunks).
+The config in `override` will be merged with the bundler config.
+For specific config details, please refer to [webpack - splitChunks](https://webpack.js.org/plugins/split-chunks-plugin/#splitchunkschunks) or [Rspack - splitChunks](https://rspack.dev/config/optimization.html#optimization-splitchunks).